-Parameters Specific isotopes Rationale for monitoring Uranium isotopes 238 U, 235 U, 234 U, total U, weight % 235 U These parameters reflect the major activity, uranium processing, throughout the history of Y-12 and are the dominant detectable radiological parameters in surface water Fission and activation products 90 Sr, 3 H, 99 Tc, 137 Cs These parameters reflect a minor activity at Y-12, processing recycled uranium from reactor fuel elements, from the early 1960s to the late 1980s, and will continue to be monitored as tracers for beta and gamma radionuclides, although their concentrations in surface water are low Transuranium isotopes 241 Am, 237 Np, 238 Pu, ^{239/240} Pu These parameters are related to recycle uranium processing.
-Monitoring has continued because of their half-lives and presence in groundwater Other isotopes of interest 232 Th, 230 Th, 228 Th, 226 Ra, 228 Ra These parameters reflect historical thorium processing and natural radionuclides necessary to characterize background radioisotopes
+Parameters Specific isotopes Rationale for monitoring Uranium isotopes $^{238}$ U, $^{235}$ U, $^{234}$ U, total U, weight % $^{235}$ U These parameters reflect the major activity, uranium processing, throughout the history of Y-12 and are the dominant detectable radiological parameters in surface water Fission and activation products Sr, H, Tc, Cs These parameters reflect a minor activity at Y-12, processing recycled uranium from reactor fuel elements, from the early 1960s to the late 1980s, and will continue to be monitored as tracers for beta and gamma radionuclides, although their concentrations in surface water are low Transuranium isotopes Am, Np, Pu, 239/240 Pu These parameters are related to recycle uranium processing.
+Monitoring has continued because of their half-lives and presence in groundwater Other isotopes of interest Th, Th, Th, Ra, Ra These parameters reflect historical thorium processing and natural radionuclides necessary to characterize background radioisotopes requirements.
+There are 75 storm water outfalls and monitoring points located at the Y-12 Complex, and the NPDES permit requires characterization of a minimum of 25 storm water outfalls per year.

 Table 6.3.
-Radiological parameters monitored at the Y-12 Complex in 2002
+Radiological parameters monitored at the Y-12 Complex in 2003